 Back to Locate

-Discover and read the latest selection of library magazines delivered straight to your device using Zinio?
+Want to read the latest selection of library magazines delivered straight to your device using Zinio?
 Bring your own device or borrow one of the library's iPads.

-Come and chat about the books you have been reading, hear recommendations and meet new people.
+Come and chat about the books you have been reading, hera recommendations and meet new people.
 No booking required.